3 Ways To Set Up a Bitcoin Wallet

 Hardware wallets are physical devices that hold private keys electronically and facilitate transactions.
 These wallets can be carried with you and don’t rely on keeping funds in a third party's hands.
-However, these you need to buy.
+However, you need to buy them.
 They start from $50, so in most cases, it only makes sense to buy one if you plan on storing $1000 or more in bitcoin.

 The most recommended Bitcoin hardware wallets include:

 Setting them up means following the instructions provided by the manufacturer, as, again, each wallet is different.
 Never buy a hardware wallet from anyone else but their manufacturer.